tran-temple/CIS4330-Microservice-Dockers-and-Container-Blog/README.md

 ## My Thoughts:

-It is different from the macOS that I am running on my physical machine.
+-It is different from the macOS that I am running on my physical machine.
-It is also not a VM as it has differences from VM's such as: Docker is much more lightweight as it does not require the amount resources for each container like a VM would need.
+-It is also not a VM as it has differences from VM's such as: Docker is much more lightweight as it does not require the amount resources for each container like a VM would need.
-Since the containers are lightweight, it is possible to run multiple containers at the exact same time.
+-Since the containers are lightweight, it is possible to run multiple containers at the exact same time.